Chemistry

 Including postprocessing of ferrophosphorus, overall P-recovery efficiency is very high.

 Indeed, sewage sludge ashes can be reduced with (bio)cokes in a traditional electric arc furnace (EAF).
-The problem is the high concentration of iron oxides in sewage sludge ash.
+The problem is the high concentration of iron oxides, typically present in sewage sludge ash.
 These oxides will be reduced, simultaneously with phosphates, to metallic iron.
 Phosphorus exhibits a high solubility in liquid iron, leading to a significant loss of P-recovery (up to 40%).
 That's why the former white phosphorus producer Thermphos (Netherlands, closed in 2012) only co-processed sewage sludge ashes with a very low iron-to-phosphate ratio.

 In Spodofos, iron will be reduced as well.
 This accounts for much of the required energy evolved.
 However, due to higher temperature compared to EAF and special provisions in the Spodofos process, the phosphorus loss is limited considerably.
-Therefore Spodofos does not require changes of coagulant at the waste water treatment plants.
+Therefore, Spodofos does not require changes of coagulant at the waste water treatment plants.

 Traditional reduction of sewage sludge ash scores low in sustainability.
 Because of the iron oxides present, this route requires double the electrical energy and leads to a doubling of the CO2-footprint per unit of P-mass when compared to carbon reduction of phosphate rock.